guettli/lets-fix-js/README.md

 ## Flaws

 ### Equality
-"Equality is one of the most initially confusing aspects of JavaScript."! http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html
+"Equality is one of the most initially confusing aspects of JavaScript."
+Source: http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html

 If it is confusing, then it is not obvious.
 This is a flaw.